ethereum/consensus-specs/specs/networking/p2p-interface.md

 **Encoding-dependent header:** Req/Resp protocols using the `ssz` or `ssz_snappy` encoding strategies MUST prefix all encoded and compressed (if applicable) payloads with an unsigned [protobuf varint](https://developers.google.com/protocol-buffers/docs/encoding#varints).

-All messages that have a single field, are not encoded as SSZ containers.
+All messages that contain only a single field MUST be encoded directly as the type of that field and MUST NOT be encoded as an SSZ container.

 Responses that are SSZ list objects (for example `[]BeaconBlocks`) send their constituents individually as `response_chunk`.
-For example, the `[]BeaconBlocks` response send many `response_chunk`s with each payload being a `BeaconBlock`.
+For example, the `[]BeaconBlocks` response type sends one or more `response_chunk`s.
+Each successful `response_chunk` has a single `BeaconBlock` payload.

 ### Messages